 Diseases can spread in many ways

-Understanding how diseases spread makes them easier to control and prevent.
+Understanding how diseases spread makes them easier to

 Airborne transmission occurs when infectious agents are carried by dust suspended in the air.
 With airborne transmission, direct contact is not needed to spread disease (as compared with respiratory droplet transmission).